onofriomazzarisi/onofriomazzarisi.github.io/_pages/about.md

 ![](/images/bacteria-pictorial-2.png)

 Welcome!
-I am a postdoctoral researcher at the [Abdus Salam International Centre for Theoretical Physics](https://www.ictp.it/) (in [Jacopo Grilli](https://jacopogrilli.github.io/) group) and at the [Istituto Nazionale di Oceanografia e di Geofisica Sperimentale](https://www.ogs.it/it) in the framework of the [Trieste Laboratory on Quantitative Sustainability](https://fondazioneinternazionale.org/tlqs-en/) project.
+I am a postdoctoral researcher at the [Abdus Salam International Centre for Theoretical Physics](https://www.ictp.it/) (in [Jacopo Grilli](https://jacopogrilli.github.io/) group) and at the [Istituto Nazionale di Oceanografia e di Geofisica Sperimentale](https://www.ogs.it/it).

 Themes I am currently working on include links between community dynamics and macro-ecological patterns, microbial ecology and physiology and analysis of stochastic time series.